OniAkuma96/Milestone-2---Blackjack/readme.md

 - Navigation bar to move between the site's pages.

 - The Blackjack game itself.
+    - Button for users to start the game.
     - Deck of cards with pictures for each card.
     - Player's hand dealt from the deck.
     - Dealer's hand, one card visible to player the other not, to allow the player to strategize.